anpnrynn/SAKUA2Random/README.md

 =====================================
 https://github.com/anpnrynn/SAKUA2
 SAKUA2 original algo will remain there without any modifications.
-https://github.com/anpnrynn/dominopassword repository was removed by me as it was conflicting with an IBM technology.
+https://github.com/anpnrynn/dominopassword repository was removed by me as it was conflicting with an IBM technology name.